-Aircraft Activity Levels and Fleet Mix Characteristics: The 2018 aircraft operations are based on the aviation forecast prepared for the 2007 Part 150 Study Update6 as presented in Appendix C, Aviation Activity Forecast.
+Aircraft Activity Levels and Fleet Mix Characteristics: The 2018 aircraft operations are based on the approved aviation forecast, presented in Appendix C, Aviation Activity Forecast.

 Other Mobile Sources and Stationary Sources: The type and location of other mobile sources and stationary sources considered in the air quality modeling analysis would be the same as described for the 2012 Alternative A. Fuel and solvent throughput for these sources increase relative to the increase in aircraft operations in 2018, which would occur regardless of the Sponsor's Proposed Project.